pykeen/benchmark-sparse-diagonal/README.md

            d[i] = v
    ```

-4. Coalesce: In this variant, we perform an element-wise multiplication with a sparse identity
+4. **Coalesce**: In this variant, we perform an element-wise multiplication with a sparse identity
    matrix, and then use [`torch.Tensor.values`](https://pytorch.org/docs/stable/generated/torch.Tensor.values.html)
    and [`torch.Tensor.indices`](https://pytorch.org/docs/stable/generated/torch.Tensor.indices.html)
    to obtain the values and indices of non-zero elements.
 This operation does only support the COO format.